gatherworkshops/digital-media/_courses/building-the-web/web-languages.md

       Other programming languages are used for making more complex websites, with user accounts you can log in to, or shopping sites where you can buy things.

   - content: |

+      ## Challenge

+      **Design your own "Breaking News" item:**

+      - Go to the [New Zealand Herald](http://nzherald.co.nz){: target="_blank"} site
+      - Click on today's top story
+      - Right click on the story's title and "Inspect Element"
+      - Edit the headline to make your own news!

+    notes: |

+      No notes

+  - content: |

+      ## Extra Super Challenge

+      **On your news page, try these too:**

+      - Modify the paragraph text to match your headline
+      - Change the image source to link to a different image
+      - Change the background colour by editing the CSS

+    notes: |

+      No notes

+  - content: |